LevikNapa/sinatra_task_app/README.md

 This is a simple Sinatra Task application which allows users to signup, login and create tasks that need to get done.
-A user can edit also edit and delete their own tasks that they have created.
+A user can also edit and delete their own tasks that they have created.
 I hope you enjoy!

 Usage: